 How to Transport a Rescued Animal to the Wildlife Rehabilitator:

-- Prepare a container.
-Place a clean, soft cloth or towel at the bottom of a cardboard box or cat/dog carrier with a lid.
-If there is no ventilation, make air holes.
+- Prepare a large box.
+Place a clean, soft cloth or towel at the bottom of a cardboard box or large dog carrier.

 - Keep the animal calm and warm.
 Keep children and pets away.
 Do not bother or handle the animal longer than necessary.
 Keep it covered for warmth and in a dark quite place.